Dede

 We did not design for data storage, user consent flows, or privacy policies.
 Privacy is a huge concern for real users when they interact with hardware that are capable of recording video footage, which would be critical for real implementation given the sensitive nature of location and video data.

 Before heading out, the users only have to wear a specialized motorcycle helmet that’s equipped a small camera.
-The camera is configured to automatically record and send data with wi-fi signals to Dede mobile app.
-When the user finished their journey and their phone is connected to Internet, Dede push those data to AI so the AI can analyze the user’s journey and produce the analysis after an amount of time.
+The camera is configured to automatically record and send data with wi-fi signals to mobile app.
+When the user finished their journey and their phone is connected to Internet, the app pushes those data to AI so the AI can analyze the user’s journey and produce the analysis after an amount of time.

-For the alarm part, the app will use phone’s readilly available GPS sensors.
-The app will have the offline data of the current road the user riding on, send vibrating signals to notify the user if they accidentally violated the traffic regulations like stepped over the white line before the traffic lights or exceeded the speed limit within a threshold.
+For the alarm part, the app will use phone’s available GPS sensors.
+It will receive the offline data of the current road the user is on, send vibrating alerts if they accidentally violated the traffic regulations like exceeded the speed limit.

 Analyze and deduce the problems